Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions

 The idea of lifting is to carry out computations over representatives for groups of indistinguishable random variables~\cite{lve,kersting2012lifted,raedt2016statistical}.
-There are online decision making approaches adding action and utilitity nodes to this representation~\cite{apsel2011extended,10.1007/978-3-030-12738-1_10,10.1007/978-3-030-18305-9_33}, here, we focus on offline planning.
+There are online decision making approaches adding action and utility nodes to this representation~\cite{apsel2011extended,10.1007/978-3-030-12738-1_10,10.1007/978-3-030-18305-9_33}, here, we focus on offline planning.
 To carry out even more lifted computations, \customcite{crv} extends lifted probabilistic inference by a generalized counting framework, which we extend later on.
 Using a first-order representation for states, actions and objects, \customcite{boutilier2001symbolic} exploit the relational structure for planning using MDPs, still without concurrent actions.
-To specify factored transition models in first-order MDPs, \customcite{sanner2007approximate} introduce factored first-order MDPs, which uses a backward search.
-While they consider actions on subsets of objects, they still treat every object individually.
-We apply lifting for efficient handling of the objects.
+To specify factored transition models in first-order MDPs, \customcite{sanner2007approximate} introduce factored first-order MDPs using a backward search, and give only an approximate algorithm without providing error bounds.
+In contrast, we propose an exact algorithm by applying lifting.
+Later, we also introduce an approximate version with error estimation.
 Moreover, we prove on which models our algorithm runs efficiently.
 For a survey on planning using first-order representations, we refer to \customcite{correa2024lifted}.

 \paragraph{Structure} The remainder of this paper is structured as follows: First, we present preliminaries for (factored) MDPs, including lifting.
 Then, we introduce rfMDPs to group indistinguishable objects.
 Afterwards, we propose Foreplan, which exploits these indistinguishable objects using a compact state representation, to efficiently support decision making with concurrent actions.
-We also show how Foreplan identifies how many objects to act on for achieving a certain task.
 Further, we provide a theoretical analysis and empirical evaluation of Foreplan.